Working from home

 - Don't run to the refrigerator too often!

-If you are in the London area and would like the support of an experienced firm of accountants and business advisers, contact Fisher Phillips LLP.
+If you are a start-up in the London area and would like to discuss any issue, contact the team at Fisher Phillips LLP.